kimbring2/minecraft_ai/README.md

 <img src="image/13-45-04.png" width="800">

-[x] As a result of trarning, unlike the result before using only the frame information, the loss graph do not decrease, and it is confirmed that it goes up and down periodically.
-It doesn't seem to be able to solve the problem that way, as the loss doesn't drop over time.
+~As a result of trarning, unlike the result before using only the frame information, the loss graph do not decrease, and it is confirmed that it goes up and down periodically.
+It doesn't seem to be able to solve the problem that way, as the loss doesn't drop over time~

 ## Making item
 To mine a stone, we need a Wooden Pickaxe which can be maded by three Planks, two Sticks, and a Crafting Table.